opencast/opencast/docs/guides/user/docs/advanced/capture-agent-access.md

 **Example**

-- Capture agent ID: `Opencast's Capture Agent`
+- Capture agent ID: `OpencastsCaptureAgent`
 - Derived role: `ROLE_CAPTURE_AGENT_OPENCASTSCAPTUREAGENT`

 If the user Bob with restricted access has the role `ROLE_CAPTURE_AGENT_OPENCASTSCAPTUREAGENT`, Bob is allowed